A Visit to UNESCO Byzantine Daphni Monastery in Athens

 The remaining Ancient Ionic Column

-Edward Clarke and Elgin removed 3 other remaining columns in 1801 and transported them to England where they still remain (along with so many other Greek antiquities).
+Edward Clarke and Elgin removed the three remaining columns in 1801 and transported them to England, where they remain (along with so many other Greek antiquities).

 Entrance to the Daphni Catholicon